 The kitchen/diner itself stretches across the back of the house and is a great sociable space.
-White high gloss units are set off against natural wood effect worktops which create a more relaxed feel compared to some other modern homes.
+Off-white high gloss units are set off against dark wood-effect worktops which create a more relaxed feel compared to some other modern homes.
 Integrated appliances include a dishwasher as well as a gas hob and double electric oven, and there is a space for a fridge/freezer.
-There is also a useful separate utility room which has space for a washing machine and tumble dryer meaning noise is reduced.
+There is also a useful separate utility room which has space for a washing machine meaning noise is reduced.

 On the first floor are three great size bedrooms.
 Even the smallest can still fit a double bed.
 Both the second and third bedroom are similar size doubles meaning no fighting over who gets the bigger room!
 A family bathroom completes this floor which is fully tiled and has an overhead shower, glass shower screen and heated towel rail.

 The top floor is dedicated to the master suite which has an impressive vaulted ceiling.
 This is the perfect private space for hardworking parents who fancy a little luxury.
-The owners have had wardrobes built-in which maximise the space due to the shape of the room.
 There is an ensuite with double shower which is also fully tiled, and there is an additional storage cupboard for suitcases etc.

 This beautiful home really does have to be seen to be appreciated and we don’t expect it to be available for long…

 For a new development, Newton Leys is steeped in history. with some parts dating back as far as the Iron Age.
 However, it was more recently famous for brick-making from the late 19th Century, in the form of Newton Longville Brickworks.
 When the Brickworks closed in 1978, an old claypit was flooded to create Jubilee Lake, now more commonly known as Willow Lake, easily the jewel in Newton Leys’ crown.